-The 23 Most Romantic Restaurants in Boston
+Fall in Love with the Most Romantic Restaurants in Boston

 Bistro du Midi

 Honestly, the French do everything better, especially romance.
 So don your most Euro-centric evening wear and lean into the sexy vibes.
-Upstairs, the roaring fireplace, white table linens, and stunning views set the tone, while the newly revamped bistro space downstairs is enchanting in its own right.
-Either way, you’re starting with a couple of Champagne cocktails then diving into a French- and New England-influenced menu spanning foie gras terrine, moules frites, filet mignon, and chocolate soufflé.
+Upstairs, the roaring fireplace, white table linens, and stunning views set the tone, while the bistro space downstairs is enchanting in its own right.
+Either way, you’re starting with a couple of Champagne cocktails then diving into a French- and New England-influenced menu spanning foie gras terrine, moules frites, filet mignon, and chocolate souffle.

 This one feels straight out of a Nancy Meyers movie: An American comfort fare restaurant tucked away on a charming side street, complete with a black awning and two enormous windows facing the street.
 In other words, you want to save this one for someone special.
 As you’re splitting the molten chocolate cake and lingering over the last of your Willamette Valley Pinot, you’re bound to feel the love.

 How romantic is Deuxave?
 So romantic that there’s literally a designated table for marriage proposals.
-Chef Chris Coombs and restaurateur Brian Piccini have nailed down all the must-haves for a beguiling evening, from the central fireplace to the floor-to-ceiling arched windows to a nationally celebrated wine program.
+Chef Chris Coombs and restaurateur Brian Piccini have nailed down all the must-haves for a beguiling evening, from the central fireplace and the floor-to-ceiling arched windows to a nationally celebrated wine program.
 Of course, you’re here for the ingredient-driven modern French menu, seductive in its own right, but you’d be forgiven if you and your plus-one skipped straight to desserts, where a decadent flourless chocolate cake and artisan cheese plate await.

-We’re easy.
 Give us some exposed bricks and classic Sicilian fare, and we’re yours for the night.
 Euno offers both in spades, with a roaring fireplace and an impressive wine list to boot.
 Little wonder that this place books out for Valentine’s Day so far in advance.
 Pro tip: Step up your dapper game by booking a table in the candlelit wine grotto downstairs.

 There’s a little Francophile in all of us, which is why it’s so hard to resist this intimate Parisian bistro-inspired space.
 The kitchen serves mostly small-plate versions of the classics, from escargot toast to beef bourguignon, plus 30 wines by the glass, all best shared with your paramour.
 True romance mandates you wait for your table in the back-room solarium, both due to the privacy and the dramatic floral backdrop.
 And if you find yourself waiting for a perpetually late date, you could do far worse than cozying up to the snug bar and sipping a French red while you wait.